MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-manage.md

 # Running the Azure Information Protection scanner

+> [!NOTE]
+> The Azure Information Protection unified labeling scanner is being renamed **Microsoft Purview Information Protection scanner**.
+At the same time, configuration (currently in preview) is moving to the Microsoft Purview compliance portal.
+Currently, you can configure the scanner in both the Azure portal and the compliance portal.
+Instructions in this article refer to both admin portals.
+>

 Once you've confirmed your [system requirements](deploy-aip-scanner-prereqs.md) and [configured and installed your scanner](deploy-aip-scanner-configure-install.md), [run a discovery scan](#run-a-discovery-cycle-and-view-reports-for-the-scanner) to get started.

 Use other steps detailed below to manage your scans moving forward.